laravel/passport/UPGRADE.md

 ## General Notes

-In general, every time you update Passport, it's best that you re-publish and re-compile the Vue assets if you're using them:
+After updating Passport, you should always re-publish and re-compile the Vue "quickstart" assets if you're using them:

     php artisan vendor:publish --tag=passport-views --force